On Liberty | Season 2

 Our guest this week for On Liberty, is Robert Fosryth, Research Fellow at CIS.
 Rob discusses the true meaning of Christmas.

-This week we welcomed Sanushka Seomangal.
+We welcome Sanushka Seomangal.
 Sanushka is Partner at Thomson Greer Lawyers in Sydney.
 We’ll discuss what lessons can Australia offer to India?
 What can Australia learn from India?
 How do you build an international education program from scratch?
 And perhaps more importantly: can individuals really make a difference?

 We welcome David Kelly.
 Sinologist and social scientist David Kelly joined us to discuss Xi Jinping, his grip on power, his undeclared war on Australian exports, and what an incoming Joe Biden administration may mean for US-China relations.

-This week for On Liberty, Thursday, 12 November 2020 at 10 am AEST, we welcome Emilie Dye, policy director with the Australian Taxpayers’ Alliance (ATA).
+We welcome Emilie Dye, policy director with the Australian Taxpayers’ Alliance (ATA).
 Emilie will discuss her recent paper which focuses on how taxes on super undermine Australia’s ability to retire on a living wage independent of the pension.

-This week for On Liberty, Thursday, 5 November 2020 at 10 am AEST, we welcome James Morrow, opinion editor at The Daily Telegraph and co-host Sky’s Outsiders program.
+We welcome James Morrow, opinion editor at The Daily Telegraph and co-host Sky’s Outsiders program.

-This week we welcomed Sophie York to discuss the importance of religious freedom as the foundation for all our freedoms.
+We welcome Sophie York to discuss the importance of religious freedom as the foundation for all our freedoms.

-This week for On Liberty, we welcome Prof Elizabeth Larus, of the University of Mary Washington to discuss the implications of the American presidential election for cross-strait relations and the future of Taiwan.
+We welcome Prof Elizabeth Larus, of the University of Mary Washington to discuss the implications of the American presidential election for cross-strait relations and the future of Taiwan.
 Prof. Larus, author of Politics and Society in Contemporary China and Economic Reform in China 1979-2003, will join host Salvatore Babones live from Washington, DC.

-This week welcomed Robert Carling, a fellow CIS staff member who specialises in taxation, government spending, fiscal policy and federalism.
+We welcome Robert Carling, a fellow CIS staff member who specialises in taxation, government spending, fiscal policy and federalism.
 This week we also have a special guest host Simon Cowan, Research Director here at CIS.

 Carlos D’Abrera joined us On Liberty to discuss the pandemic’s effect on homelessness, mental health and suicide.